bainro/autoCARL/pyCARL/README.md

 # pyCARL 2

 C++ and python go together like peanut butter and jelly.
 That's why we use SWIG to make carlsim's fast C++/CUDA code available in python3.
 We're currently working on making more of the C++ codebase available in pyCARL (e.g. LIF neurons, compartments, etc).
+Note that only Ubuntu is currently supported for GPU mode.

 ### Installation: